ReshmaSreeraj/test/README.md

 # test
-This is a repository to learn Git
+This is a repository to learn Git for data science